Immerse insights:

 Let’s be real.

-But you may wonder if all these bells and whistles are just for show.
-Can VR immersion for language learning actually help you improve your language skills?
+But VR for language learning?
+You may wonder if all the bells and whistles are just for show.
+Does VR immersion for language learning really help you improve your language skills?

 Learning language in context